Futurama: Hulu revival

+Reception

-Critical reception
+Critical response

 The show received critical acclaim.
-The first season holds an 89% approval rating at review aggregator site Rotten Tomatoes, based on 18 reviews, an average rating of 8.75/10.
+The first season holds an 82% approval rating at review aggregator site Rotten Tomatoes, based on 32 reviews, an average rating of 8.75/10.
 The critical consensus reads, "Good news, everyone!
 Futurama is an inventive, funny, and sometimes affecting look at the world of tomorrow."
 Season 5 holds a rating of 100%, based on seven reviews, and an average score of 8.67/10.
 Season 6 has an approval rating of 100%, based on 16 reviews, and the average rating is 8.31/10.
 The website's critical consensus states, "Good news everyone!
 Futurama is as funny and endearing as ever in its sixth season."
-The last season received a rating of 92%, and an 8.24/10 average score based on 12 reviews.
+The next season received a rating of 92%, and an 8.24/10 average score based on 12 reviews.
+The critics consensus reads, "Futurama makes the most of its second life with biting social satire, kooky sci-fi scenarios, and a stirringly sweet series finale."
+For the eighth season, 86% of 29 reviews are positive, while the consensus states, "Shut up and take our money!".